tuadiel6/DynamicEMF-REST-API/Scenario.md

 ## REST APIs Calls Documentation in Postman
 > [!IMPORTANT]
-> REST API calls documentation with the configuration is also available showing how we have applied the REST APIs to read and write to the model.
-Click on the image below:
+> REST API calls documentation with the configuration is available showing how we have applied the REST APIs to read and write to the model.
+Click on the image below to run the saved API calls:

 [![IMAGE ALT TEXT](https://github.com/tuadiel6/DynamicEMF-REST-API/blob/main/Figures/postman.png)](https://documenter.getpostman.com/view/9464769/2sA3drJa2Y "REST APIs Calls")